MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-containers/gmsa-troubleshooting.md

 This limitation was fixed in Windows Server 2019, where the container will now always use its gMSA name on the network regardless of the assigned hostname.

-### Using a gMSA with more than one container simultaneously leads to intermittent failures on Windows Server 2016 and Windows 10, versions 1709 and 1803

-Because all containers are required to use the same hostname, a second issue affects versions of Windows prior to Windows Server 2019 and Windows 10, version 1809.
-When multiple containers are assigned the same identity and hostname, a race condition may occur when two containers talk to the same domain controller simultaneously.
-When another container talks to the same domain controller, it will cancel communication with any prior containers using the same identity.
-This can lead to intermittent authentication failures and can sometimes be observed as a trust failure when you run `nltest /sc_verify:contoso.com` inside the container.

-We changed the behavior in Windows Server 2019 to separate the container identity from the machine name, allowing multiple containers to use the same gMSA simultaneously.
-Therefore, in Windows Server 2019, you can run multiple containers with the same identity, whether on the same or multiple hosts.

 ### You can't use gMSAs with Hyper-V isolated containers on Windows 10 versions 1703, 1709, and 1803

 Container initialization will hang or fail when you try to use a gMSA with a Hyper-V isolated container on Windows 10 and Windows Server versions 1703, 1709, and 1803.